openstack-archive/anchor/README.rst

       "valid_hours": 24
     }

+Other backends may be created too.
 For more information, please refer to the documentation.

 Fixups
 ======